-The driver, nervous and tired, has been forced to perform three tasks which amount to one medical diagnosis by an unlicensed physician and two balance tricks.
+The driver, nervous and tired, has been forced to perform the field sobriety test which amount to one medical diagnosis by an unlicensed physician and two balance tricks.
 Unsurprisingly, the driver has not performed to NHTSA standards.
 Next comes arrest and a ride to the law enforcement center in the back of a patrol car.

-This test is routinely conducted for a DUI in Greenville SC.
-John Bateman is here to help you navigate through all the the complex and overwhelming information for DUI arrests.
+This field sobriety test is routinely conducted for a DUI in Greenville SC.
+John Bateman is here to help you navigate through all the complex and overwhelming information for DUI arrests.
 Please contact John Bateman, Attorney at Law, today!
 Call 844.DUI.ALLY.